 This fall, scout out some new trails with help from the Canyoneers.
 Whether you’re looking for a seaside stroll, a nice hike on rolling hillsides, or a tough climb to a peak with a view, there’s a trail for you.
 Our Canyoneers recommend the top trails where you can stay cool, and stay distanced.
 Read more.

 The key to a successful and memorable hike is preparation as well as following rules of courtesy and safety--especially important during a pandemic.
 More.

 We’re hitting the road—and the trails—with support from Subaru of America, a proud partner of the Canyoneers program.
 Keep your eyes peeled for our Subaru Outback, which is used by our researchers, educators, and Canyoneers.
 You might even see it at the trailhead.

 One of the few trail-guide groups nationwide affiliated with a natural history museum rather than a park or reserve, Canyoneers have provided free guided tours in San Diego County since 1973.
 More.

-Can’t make it on one of our hikes?
-A new trail guide written by the Canyoneers is the next best thing.
+Check out the new trail guide written by the Canyoneers.
 It details more than 250 trails in the region and highlights our local habitats.
 More.